JHIMMY/JHIMMY/README.md

-Hello there
+# Hello there

-I am Jhimmy 😁, currently working on improving my skills as a developer 💻, trying to learn and share ✌️.
+I am Jhimmy 😁, currently working on improving my skills as a developer 💻, trying to learn and share ✌️. <br>
+I have a youtube channel: <a><a href="https://www.youtube.com/c/jadsatv">Jadsa TV</a>
-Thanks for visiting.
+Thanks for visiting!.

 ![](https://komarev.com/ghpvc/?username=JHIMMY&style=flat-square&label=My+Visitors&color=07da63)